BardicDefense/purple-hack/README.md

 Overall, checks aren't made just to use one's eyes or ears or otherwise notice the obvious.
 A Perception check only occurs when the rules call for one (e.g. looking for traps or secret doors), or if the referee decides one is needed.

 For a group Perception check, the referee applies the group's average Per modifier, if any, rounding normally.
 For checks by individuals with a positive Per modifier, _twice_ the searcher's bonus is applied.

-## Readied Items

-Small, easily accessible items (e.g., sheathed daggers, wands, or potions) on your character can be declared as **readied**.
-A scroll in a scroll case, or something buried in your backpack, could not be readied.
-A readied item takes no action to draw.
-For example, you could take out a readied wand and fire it in the same Missile Phase.

-The downside is that readied items are vulnerable to destruction.
-If a creature fails certain types of saving throws (most notably, against an area-effect attack), most readied items then have to make saves of their own to avoid destruction.
-See [item saving throws](#item-saving-throws) for more details.

 ## Retainers